Awesome Beauty Swaps for New and Expecting Moms

 Do you cringe when you think about dealing with dark roots or gray hairs for nine months?
 Then this will make your day.
-Madison Reed has perfected an at-home color formula that provides rich-looking results, free of toxic chemicals.
+Madison Reed has perfected an at-home color formula that provides rich-looking results and is free of the six most toxic chemicals commonly found in hair color.
 Step-by-step directions and access to professional stylists (via email, chat or phone) mean it’s also super-easy to use.

 Buy it: Starting at $30, Madison-Reed.com